learnyou/lysa/README.md

 # Learn You Some Algebras for Glorious Good! [![Build status](https://travis-ci.org/learnmath/lysa.svg)](https://travis-ci.org/learnmath/lysa)

 This is a math book.
 We aim to take a logically rigorous, yet informal approach to math.
 You can see the source for the book in the `book/` directory.

 # Builds

+The book is written in LaTeX.
+LaTeX is easy to edit, but isn't so fun to read.
+For that reason, the book is compiled into PDF format, which is easy to read, but not fun to edit.
+We don't have any official release of the book yet, but we have a service which periodically builds the source, and publishes a PDF.
+These PDF's are colloquially called "nightly builds."

-Nightly builds are available at [develop/](http://dtscode.io/~lysa/develop/).
+* Nightly builds are available at http://dtscode.io/~lysa/develop/ .
-Releases are available at [master/](http://dtscode.io/~lysa/master/).
+* Releases will be available at http://dtscode.io/~lysa/master/ .
 As of now, there are no releases.

 For more details on the build system, refer to the [guide to contributing][contrib-build-sys].

 To build
 the project from source, you'll need most of the TeXLive packages.